Week 30: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Forbes reported that at a charity golf tournament run by Eric Trump for St. Jude Children’s Research, $1.2 million of expenses paid to the Trump Organization had no documented receipts.

-- Additionally, $500k was re-donated to other charities (4 of whom subsequently held tournaments at Trump golf courses), and $100k was funneled though the Eric Trump Foundation to the Trump Organization.
+- Additionally, $500k was re-donated to other charities (4 of whom subsequently held tournaments at Trump golf courses), and $100k was funneled through the Eric Trump Foundation to the Trump Organization.

 - The NY Attorney General’s office said it will look into these payouts by Eric Trump’s Foundation.

-- Flynn turned over more than 600 pages of documents to the Senate Intel Comm.
+- Michael Flynn turned over more than 600 pages of documents to the Senate Intel Committee.
 Most are business records, but also some personal documents.

 - The Intercept published a leaked top-secret NSA document which detailed the efforts of Russian hackers to target a voting-software supplier and more than 100 local election officials just prior to Election Day.